Planning your big vacation across Europe?

 Where are the Dachstein Ice Caves and the 5 Finger Viewing Platform?

-The Ice Caves and the 5 Finger Lookout are located about a 30 minute drive South-East from Hallstatt at Krippenstein, 4831 Obertraun, Austria.
+The Ice Caves and the 5 Finger Lookout are located about a 30-minute drive South-East from Hallstatt at Krippenstein, 4831 Obertraun, Austria.
+You can also reach it on a day trip from Salzburg as well.

 How to reach the Dachstein Ice Caves and the 5 Finger Lookout?